oracle/odpi/doc/src/public_functions/dpiConn.rst

     **conn** -- a reference to the connection in which the subscription is to be registered.
 If the reference is NULL or invalid an error is returned.

-    **params** -- a pointer to a :ref:`dpiSubscrCreateParams` structure which is used to specify parameters for the subscription.
+    **params** -- a pointer to a
+    :ref:`dpiSubscrCreateParams<dpiSubscrCreateParams>` structure which is used
+    to specify parameters for the subscription.
 These parameters determine what events will result in notifications.

     **subscr** -- a pointer to a reference to the subscription that is created by this function.